All Episodes

 So you can make a lot of claims.

-But the idea that I did it for money, no, I I I forwent money, management, agents, representation, um, early on.
+But the idea that I did it for money, no, I forwent money, management, agents, representation early on.

 Yeah, so really quickly, just something that's coming out right now.

-Uh point six after this conversation when I did not provide the logs, I was removed from access to most um NYYRC communications channels, leadership chats, and my NYYRC email.
+Point six, after this conversation, when I did not provide the logs, I was removed from access to most NYYRC communications channels, leadership chats, and my NYYRC email.

-Uh mutual contacts also began to receive alleged details of my personal life from Wax.
+Mutual contacts also began to receive alleged details of my personal life from WAX.

-I don't have point number seven, guys, so if you can say that.
+I don't have point number seven, guys, so if you can see that.

-That doesn't if all of that that's that's an affidavit by this guy, so we can you know say that, but listen, this is if in a scenario like this, somebody who's supposed to be on your side is jockeying for position or power within an organization and takes this information and goes, ah, you know, the best way to use this is I'm gonna give it to politico or I'm gonna give it to somebody who can give it to political or however this does in this hypothetical situation.
+But listen, this is if in a scenario like this, somebody who's supposed to be on your side is jockeying for position or power within an organization and takes this information and goes, ah, you know, the best way to use this is I'm going to give it to Politico or I'm going to give it to somebody who can give it to Politico or however this does in this hypothetical situation.

 That person should never be anywhere near our party ever again, ever, in any way, shape, or form.